Random trees constructed by aggregation: Infinite length case

 The rest of this section is devoted to the proof of Proposition \ref{prop:lowerbound}.
-So, consider a sequence $(a_i)_{i \geq 1}$ satisfying the two hypotheses of this proposition and recall that $\mathsf{H}( \mathbf{a})<\infty$ ensures the existence of the measure $\mu$ (Theorem \ref{thm:measures}).
-Then we know, by a result of Frostman \cite[Theorem 4.13]{Falc03}, that
+Our approach relies on Frostman's theory and the existence of the measure $\mu$, the weak limit of the uniform measures $\mu_n$ which exists when $ \mathsf{H}( \mathbf{a}) < \infty$ by Theorem \ref{thm:measures}.
+More precisely, we know by a result of Frostman \cite[Theorem 4.13]{Falc03}, that

 (we recall that $\delta$ denotes the distance on $\mathcal T$).
 Hence, given $\mathcal T$, consider two points picked uniformly and independently at random according to the measure $\mu$, and let $D$ denote their distance in $\mathcal T$.
 Clearly,